 |Accounts Available||Individual and joint taxable accounts; traditional, Roth and SEP IRAs|

-Learn about; Robo-Advisor Q + A
+Learn; Robo-Advisor Q + A

-Though SoFi Wealth Management is a robo-advisor, they nonetheless offer live advisors to handle your questions and concerns.
+Though SoFi Automated Investing is a robo-advisor, they nonetheless offer live advisors to handle your questions and concerns.

 SoFi Loan Services

 One of the advantages to investing with the SoFi robo-advisor that you will have access to SoFi’s various loan programs.
 SoFi is fast becoming one of the most popular options to refinance student loans.
 But apart from these, the company also offers personal loans and mortgages.

 If you don’t have any student loans to refinance, the personal loan program can be particularly attractive.
 SoFi offers personal loans for up to $100,000, with low rates.
 In addition, while other P2P lenders typically charge between 1% and 6% for a loan origination fee, SoFi doesn’t have one.

 SoFi personal loans are unsecured and can be used for just about any purpose.
 They may not be what you’re thinking about when you’re looking for an investment management service, but they are an excellent option to have nonetheless.

 Who Benefits from the SoFi Robo-Advisor?